-Seahawk Michael Bennett says he was victim of excessive force by Las Vegas police, considering lawsuit
+Seahawks’ Michael Bennett says he was victim of excessive force by Las Vegas police, considering lawsuit

 Bennett further wrote that the use of force was “unbearable” and that he thought he was going to die “for no other reason than I am Black and my skin color is somehow a threat.”

-Bennett has been increasingly active and vocal on social issues including sitting during the national anthem before all four Seahawks’ exhibition games this season, something he said he will continue.
+Bennett has been increasingly active and vocal on social issues, including sitting during the national anthem before all four Seahawks exhibition games this preseason, an action he said he will continue.

-In his Twitter message Bennett wrote he is sitting because “equality doesn’t live in this country.”
+In his Twitter message, Bennett wrote he is sitting during the anthem because “equality doesn’t live in this country.”

+Bennett’s brother, Martellus, later wrote a response via Twitter and Instagram, saying that the call from his brother that night “was a scary one.”

+Former San Francisco 49ers quarterback Colin Kaepernick, who last year became the first NFL player to sit during the national anthem, weighed in with his support for Bennett in a tweet, writing: “This violation that happened against my Brother Michael Bennett is disgusting and unjust.
+I stand with Michael and I stand with the people.”

 Warning: Graphic language in tweet